wugui9/wordsmith/README.en.md

 Our goal is to containerize this application.

-There will be 3 steps:

-1. Write multiple Dockerfiles. to build container images.
-2. Write a Compose file, to run the app locally.
-3. Deploy on Kubernetes.

-## Exercise 1: Dockerfiles
+## Exercise 1: Writing Dockerfiles

 Our goal is to write Dockerfiles for the 3 containers.